 Stress Relief For Kids

-Sometimes we can see our kids struggling with stress when they are more irritable, clingy, tired, or withdrawn than usual.
-Every child is different, and it helps to experiment to know what strategies help shift them out of stress and into living and growing without the weight of the world on their shoulders.
-What follows are some stress relief strategies for children that I’ve learned from my training and research, from wise parents in my life, and from my own kiddos.
+Sometimes we can see that our kids are struggling with stress when they are more irritable, clingy, tired, or withdrawn than usual.
+Every child is different, and it helps to experiment with stress relief strategies to find which ones help shift them out of stress and into living and growing without the weight of the world on their shoulders.
+What follows are some stress relief strategies for children that I’ve learned from my training and research, wise parents in my life, and my own kiddos.

-If you’re looking for information about anxiety in kids, I also have articles that cover anxiety specifically:
+If you’re looking for information about anxiety in kids, I have articles that specifically cover anxiety:

 Kangaroo Care and Co-Regulation

 Kangaroo care is the first type of co-regulation that many parents learn about.
 By keeping our babies in skin-to-skin contact, our system helps to regulate and stabilize our babe’s.
 As kids grow, there is less of a physical connection, but the mental and emotional connection grows.
 By staying emotionally present, grounded, and close to our kids during stressful situations, we can help them regulate their own nervous systems so that they don’t stay stuck in a stress response.

 If you are looking for more information about co-regulation, this document gives concrete examples of ways to co-regulate with your child at all ages and stages: Co-Regulation From Birth Through Young Adulthood: A Practice Brief

 Time in nature benefits people of all ages from babyhood to old age.
 It helps with physical, mental, and emotional stress.
 If you can’t get outside, looking at photos of natural landscapes and/or listening to nature sounds is still beneficial, though less than spending time outdoors.